naveen-pulivarti/Redbus-Project/README.md

-# REDBUS_PROJECT - Data Scraping and Filtering Application
+#**REDBUS Project**

 ## Overview

 This project focuses on extracting real-time bus route data using Selenium, followed by data processing with pandas and storage in a MySQL database.
 A dynamic Streamlit web application is then developed to allow users to filter and view bus route information based on various criteria, providing an interactive and user-friendly experience.
+# EASYBUS - Data Scraping and Filtering Application

 ## Features